Elective Medical Procedures: Assessing the Safety for Seniors

 There are also post-procedure considerations to think through.
 Many people face concerns about the possibility of contracting COVID-19 after being in the hospital, so talk with your doctor about the need to self-monitor for symptoms, and for recommendations on any extra precautions you may want to take, such as avoiding contact with others for a period of time, wearing gloves or a mask at home when others are there, extra sanitizing measures to take, etc. Your doctor may recommend taking your temperature and oxygen levels at home.
 If so, be sure to obtain a thermometer and pulse oximeter.

 Once you’re comfortable with the answers you’ve received and with the assurance that the procedure is safe to schedule, contact Hired Hands Homecare.
 Our transitional care services can help ensure everything is taken care of before, during, and after your procedure, including transportation, picking up prescriptions and groceries, helping you get settled in back at home and monitoring for any changes in condition, and so much more.
-You can reach us any time at (866) 940-4343 to learn more about our top-rated elderly care in Napa and the surrounding communities.
+You can reach us any time at (866) 940-4343 to learn more about our top-rated Marin senior care and care in the surrounding communities.